 - 1. Go to the Element's Quick Snapshot page.
 For example, in the My Infrastructure panel, find the ESX server or VM whose network rates you want to graph, click its corresponding gear icon, then click Graph Performance. - 2.
 In the Network section of the Tree panel, click I/O. - 3.
-Select the start and end dates and times for which the graph will chart data, and click Apply Date and Time .
-For more information, see Understanding Dates and Times - 4.
-If you are graphing network I/O for a VM that receives metrics via WMI or from the up.time agent, select whether to graph network rates through virtual NICs or guest NICs. - 5.
+Select the start and end dates and times for which the graph charts data, and click Apply Date and Time.
+For more information, see Understandin g Dates and Times 4.
+If you are graphing network I/O for a VM that receives metrics via WMI or from the Uptime Infrastructure Monitoragent, select whether to graph - network rates through virtual NICs or guest NICs. - 5.
 In the next step, select whether to graph the highest resource consumers, or specific VMware vSphere components.
-If you select Specific, an Element selection dialog will appear, requiring you to build a list. - 6.
+If you select Specific , an Element selection dialog appears, requiring you to build a list. - 6.
 Select the network metric to include in the graph. - 7.
 Click Generate Graph. - 8.
-A pop-up window will appear, displaying the network I/O rate graph you have configured.
+A pop-up window appears, displaying the network I/O rate graph you have configured.